Olet kirjautunut ulos puutteessa. Kirjautua uudelleen jatkaa ostoksia!

 In times of crisis and intense information flow, images have an important role to play.
 Many brands and organisations are looking for guidance on how to balance the right tone of voice in their daily communications.
 Can we use happy images in difficult times?
 Semiotician Karin Sandelin of Kantar explains what you need to consider to choose the right images.

-As an image communicator and brand manager, it is important to take into account the seriousness of the situation and ensure that all communication respects the current emotional state of the recipient, but also to maintain the brand's expressed identity.
+the situation and ensure that all communication respects the current emotional state of the recipient, but also to maintain the brand's expressed identity.
 In troubled times, we like to turn to stable and secure brands, with which we have a long-term and consistent relationship.
 Brands that we recognise and understand.

 What can this mean in concrete terms?
 Karin Sandelin gives us three different examples.